monacuca/abfominaya.github.io/_posts/weird-girl.md

 I started contemplating if I was autistic when I was around 13 years old.
 I found it difficult to come to terms with the idea of self diagnosis, but I found myself secreting scouring stories of other girls in WrongPlanet forum.
 At the time, this diagnosis was Aspergers and my friend Joana had recently been diagnosed with it.
 I found that my feeling of isolation and sensitivities stemmed from this.
 In a way this would explain the pain I experienced from being socially isolated.
 This was a secret I kept to myself, for the most part.
 At some point, I looked back at this version of myself and thought she was wrong –

-1. I became really good at talking to people.
+- A. I became really good at talking to people.
-2. I never really struggled with eye contact.
+- B. I never really struggled with eye contact.
-3. Adults liked me.
+- C. Adults liked me.
-4. My voice was loud and clear.
-I talked a lot.
+- D. My voice was loud and clear -- I talked a lot.

 I just had a bad personality, which one day enough guilt would cause me to finally repent from every misgiving I had.